Challenge–response authentication: Cryptographic techniques

-Authentication protocols usually employ a cryptographic nonce as the challenge to ensure that every challengeresponse sequence is unique.
+Authentication protocols usually employ a cryptographic nonce as the challenge to ensure that every challenge–response sequence is unique.
 This protects against Eavesdropping with a subsequent replay attack.
 If it is impractical to implement a true nonce, a strong cryptographically secure pseudorandom number generator and cryptographic hash function can generate challenges that are highly unlikely to occur more than once.
 It is sometimes important not to use time-based nonces, as these can weaken servers in different time zones and servers with inaccurate clocks.
 It can also be important to use time-based nonces and synchronized clocks if the application is vulnerable to a delayed message attack.
 This attack occurs where an attacker copies a transmission whilst blocking it from reaching the destination, allowing them to replay the captured transmission after a delay of their choosing.
 This is easily accomplished on wireless channels.
 The time-based nonce can be used to limit the attacker to resending the message but restricted by an expiry time of perhaps less than one second, likely having no effect upon the application and so mitigating the attack.

-Mutual authentication is performed using a challengeresponse handshake in both directions; the server ensures that the client knows the secret, and the client also ensures that the server knows the secret, which protects against a rogue server impersonating the real server.
+Mutual authentication is performed using a challenge–response handshake in both directions; the server ensures that the client knows the secret, and the client also ensures that the server knows the secret, which protects against a rogue server impersonating the real server.

 Challenge–response authentication can help solve the problem of exchanging session keys for encryption.
 Using a key derivation function, the challenge value and the secret may be combined to generate an unpredictable encryption key for the session.
 This is particularly effective against a man-in-the-middle attack, because the attacker will not be able to derive the session key from the challenge without knowing the secret, and therefore will not be able to decrypt the data stream.